semagarcia/vscode-ts-decorators/README.md

 ![Snippet inserted](https://github.com/semagarcia/vscode-ts-decorators/raw/master/screenshots/screenshot-2.png)

 The snippet is developed to facilitate your work as much as possible, so, once the snippet has been inserted in your code, the cursor will be placed in the name, to give you the possibility of naming it.

+## Feedback
+Please send any feedback or suggestions to @semagarcia (Twitter) or create an issue on the [issue section](https://github.com/semagarcia/vscode-ts-decorators/issues) in GitHub.

+## Contributions
+This is an open source project and you can feel free to contribute.